sunny-sk/sunny-sk/README.md

 ## I'm a freelancer web and mobile app developer

-- 🌱 I’m currently wroking on a react-native project
+- 🌱 I’m currently wroking on a Next.js
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play with electronic gadgets

 ### Connect with me